 What are direct and indirect taxes?
-Explain with the examples.
+Explain with examples.

-Answer: Direct Taxes are the taxes that are undeviatingly paid to the government by the taxpayer (citizens).
-It is a tax applied to individuals and establishments straight by the government.
+Direct taxes are the taxes that are paid to the government by the taxpayer (citizens).
+It is a tax that is applied to individuals and establishments straight by the government.

-Answer: There are primarily 2 significant types of taxes – Direct and indirect taxes.
+There are primarily two significant types of taxes, namely direct and indirect taxes.

 What are the main items of the capital receipt?

-Answer: The main items that are sorted under capital receipts are:
+The main items that are sorted under capital receipts are as follows: